Cubicpath/dyncommands/README.md

 Each time the parser is called, you can pass in your own custom kwargs that the command will have access to.

 All command modules are compiled through [RestrictedPython](https://github.com/zopefoundation/RestrictedPython) before being allowed to run.
+You can turn off Restricted execution by setting CommandParser._unrestricted to _true_, though this is highly discouraged when running untrusted code.

 How to use:
 ---------------